ibm-cloud-docs/vpc/snapshots_vpc_about.md

 ## How snapshots work
 {: #snapshots-vpc-operation}

-When you take a snapshot, the volume is locked to prevent write operations.
-Volume data is encrypted while in transit from the hypervisor to Cloud Object Storage (COS).
-After the snapshot is successfully created, the volume is unlocked and resumes normal operation.
+When you take a snapshot, volume data is encrypted while in transit from the hypervisor to Cloud Object Storage (COS).
+Read and write operations resume normally on the volume during snapshot creation.
+After the snapshot is successfully created, you can resume full volume management activities, such as deleting, resizing, or detaching a volume.
+You can also take additional snapshots.

 The initial snapshot is the entire copy of your block storage volume.
 Subsequent snapshots copy only what's changed since the last snapshot.